aleksandra-prognimak/py-fastapi-city-temperature-management-api/README.md

 ## Description
 FastAPI application that manages city data and their corresponding temperature data.

-The application will have two main components (apps):
+The application has two main components (apps):
 - A CRUD (Create, Read, Update, Delete) API for managing city data.
 - An API that fetches current temperature data for all cities in the database and stores this data in the database.